nilostolte/Projects-Presentations/π Vector GUI for Java and Android.md

 Please check this [link to the project](https://github.com/nilostolte/Projects-Presentations/blob/main/String%20Vectorizer.md#string-vectorizer-project).

 This project is about a program that vectorizes strings into Java Path2D.Float paths.

+# BreakIntoLines Project

+This [project] https://github.com/nilostolte/Projects-Presentations/blob/main/BreakIntoLines.md#breakintolines is about a Java program that vectorizes a string into Java Path2D.Float paths, breaking it into lines and right justifying the text.